-Those suffering with the plague were confined to their homes and instructed to hang a white sheet from the window, they would then be visited by the Plague Doctor.
-On the 13th of June 1645 Edinburgh’s second Plague Doctor was appointed, his name was George Rae.
+Those suffering from the plague were confined to their homes and instructed to hang a white sheet from the window, they would then be visited by the Plague Doctor.
+On the 13th of June 1645, Edinburgh’s second Plague Doctor was appointed, his name was George Rae.

 As the Plague Doctor wasn’t expected to live through the outbreak, the council got a shock when the time came to pay the large salary which Dr Rae had been promised.
 Dr Rae spent the ten years that followed the last outbreak of ‘foul pestilence’ in Edinburgh fighting to be paid, and it is widely believed that he died without ever receiving the money.

 Without George Rae many more citizens of Edinburgh may have fallen victim to the plague, in fact, we think he was quite the hero.